Why Is My Dolphin Pool Cleaner Not Moving?

 Step 1.
 Check the Impeller for Obstructions

 If your Dolphin pool cleaner turns on but won’t move, the first thing to check is the impeller.
-The impeller is responsible for creating the suction that drives the cleaner around the pool.
+The impeller creates the suction that drives the cleaner around the pool.

 If it’s clogged with debris, the cleaner won’t be able to move.
 Remove the impeller cover and inspect the impeller for any obstructions.
 If you find any debris, remove it and try running the cleaner again.